tylim88/FirelordJSDoc/docs/highlights/set.md

 It is recommended to set full members and fill the field you do not need with default value rather than dropping it.

-This is because a missing field is not query-able by filter, and this creates 3 document states:
+This is because a missing field is not query-able by filter, and this creates 3 filters states:

 - document that can be searched by equality operator,
 - document that can be searched by inequality operator,